 Why Storytelling is the Most Powerful Way to Connect With Your Audience

-There’s a shift in the room that occurs when someone stops delivering information and starts telling a story.
-It makes people lean in, they soften, they listen.
+When someone stops delivering information and starts telling a story in their own unique and dynamic way it makes people lean in, they soften, they listen.

-That’s the power of storytelling.
-It goes beyond facts and figures.
-It reaches into our shared humanity, tapping into our collective truths of experience, emotion, and meaning.
+That’s the power of storytelling, it goes beyond facts and figures.
+It reaches into our shared humanity, tapping into our collective truths of experience and understanding - it connects us.
 In media training, helping someone unlock their story without feeling exposed or emotionally hijacked can be transformative.

 One of my clients, a thoughtful, dynamic and brilliant leader at the height of her career, recently asked for help with exactly this.
 She wanted to tell her story, parts of it were painful and parts of it were powerful but she wanted to tell her story without risking overwhelm or losing control in a high-stakes setting.
 She wanted to be real, but not too raw.
 She wanted to be vulnerable, not completely unguarded.
 Compelling but still completely safe in her own skin.